Hegseth and Caine visit Puerto Rico as US steps up military operations in the Caribbean

-SAN JUAN, Puerto Rico — (AP) — U.S. Defense Secretary Pete Hegseth and Air Force Gen. Dan Caine, chairman of the Joint Chiefs of Staff, arrived in Puerto Rico on Monday as the U.S. steps up its military operations against drug cartels in the Caribbean.
+SAN JUAN, Puerto Rico — (AP) — U.S. Defense Secretary Pete Hegseth and Air Force Gen. Dan Caine, chairman of the Joint Chiefs of Staff, arrived in Puerto Rico on Monday for an unexpected visit as the U.S. steps up its military operations against drug cartels in the Caribbean.

-The arrival comes more than a week after ships carrying hundreds of U.S. marines deployed to Puerto Rico for a training exercise.
+Their arrival in the U.S. territory comes more than a week after ships carrying hundreds of U.S. Marines deployed to Puerto Rico for what officials said was a training exercise, a move that some on the island have criticized.

+But on Monday night, Hegseth said in a video posted on X that the deployed Marines were “on the front lines of defending the American homeland.”

+“Make no mistake about it, what you’re doing right now is not training.
+This is the real-world exercise on behalf of the vital national interest of the United States of America to end the poisoning of the American people,” he said while aboard the USS Iwo Jima.

-Puerto Rico's Gov. Jenniffer González said Hegseth and Caine visited the U.S. territory to support those participating in the training.
+Earlier in the day, Puerto Rico's Gov. Jenniffer González said Hegseth and Caine visited on behalf of President Donald Trump's administration to support those participating in the training.

 “We thank President Trump and his administration for recognizing the strategic importance of Puerto Rico to U.S. national security and for their fight against drug cartels and the narco-dictator Nicolás Maduro,” González said.

-Hegseth and Caine met with officials at the 156th Wing Muñiz Air National Guard Base in Carolina, a city just east of the capital, San Juan.
+Hegseth and Caine met with officials at the 156th Wing Muñiz Air National Guard Base in Carolina, a city just east of the capital of San Juan.

 On Sept.
-2, Trump announced that the U.S. carried out a strike in the southern Caribbean against a vessel that had departed Venezuela and was suspected of carrying drugs.
-Eleven people were killed in the rare U.S. military operation in the Caribbean, with the president saying the vessel was operated by the Venezuelan gang, Tren de Aragua.
+2, Trump announced that the U.S. carried out a strike in the southern Caribbean against a vessel that had left Venezuela and was suspected of carrying drugs.
+Eleven people were killed in the rare U.S. military operation in the Caribbean, with the president saying the vessel was operated by the Venezuelan gang Tren de Aragua.

-While the prime minister of Trinidad and Tobago praised the strike and said the U.S. should kill all drug traffickers "violently," reaction from other Caribbean leaders was more subdued.
+While the prime minister of Trinidad and Tobago praised the strike and said the U.S. should kill all drug traffickers "violently," reaction from other Caribbean leaders has been more subdued.

-Barbadian Foreign Minister Kerrie Symmonds recently told The Associated Press that members of Caricom, a regional trade bloc, sent a letter to U.S. Secretary of State Marco Rubio asking for an open line of communication on developments, saying they want to avoid being surprised by any U.S. moves against Venezuela.
+Barbadian Foreign Minister Kerrie Symmonds recently told The Associated Press that members of Caricom, a regional trade bloc, sent a letter to U.S. Secretary of State Marco Rubio asking for an open line of communication on developments.
+He said they want to avoid being surprised by any U.S. moves against Venezuela.

-Meanwhile, Maduro on Friday vowed to defend Venezuela's sovereignty and urged Trump to engage in dialogue to avoid conflict.
+Meanwhile, Venezuela’s government on Monday insisted that the U.S. is falsely accusing it of playing a crucial role in the global drug trade.
+Vice President Delcy Rodríguez told reporters the U.S. government should redirect its recently deployed maritime force to the Pacific, where fast boats and container ships have long carried Colombian cocaine.

+“Those ships that are trying to intimidate Venezuela today should be there in the Pacific if they truly wanted to fight and prevent cocaine from reaching the United States of America,” she said.
+“They have a GPS location problem.
+They’re where they shouldn’t be.
+They need to calibrate their GPS.”

+She suggested the U.S. should focus on fighting consumption within its borders.

+“There’s a lot of hypocrisy, a lot of double standards, a lot of political manipulation of this issue to attack, to intervene, to aim for regime change in countries that aren’t sympathetic,” she said, referring to drug trafficking.

-The ongoing training of the Marines in Puerto Rico and the upcoming deployment of fighter jets have riled some in the U.S. territory, where the memories of the U.S. Navy using nearby islands as training ranges in the 1940s remains fresh, with the cleanup still ongoing.
+The ongoing training of the Marines in Puerto Rico and the upcoming deployment of fighter jets have rankled some in the U.S. territory, where the memories of the U.S. Navy using nearby islands as training ranges for decades remains fresh, with the cleanup still ongoing.

-The April 1999 death of civilian security guard David Sanes Rodríguez then sparked large protests that eventually led to the U.S. military leaving the island.
-Rodríguez was killed after two 500-pound bombs were dropped near him as part of a training mission in Vieques.
+The April 1999 death of civilian security guard David Sanes Rodríguez sparked large protests at the time, eventually leading to the U.S. military leaving the island.
+Rodríguez was killed after two 500-pound (226-kilogram) bombs were dropped near him as part of a training mission in Vieques.

-On Sunday, dozens of people gathered at the National Guard base in Carolina to decry the increase in U.S. military on the island.
+On Sunday, dozens of people gathered at the National Guard base in Carolina to decry the heightened U.S. military presence on the island.

 They held signs that said, “No to War” and “No to military bases in P.R.”